kth-gt/cb2442/lab/b4/readme.md

 Study these questions and bring written answers to the lab.
 See the “Practicals” document for more information.

-1. What is RNA sequencing?
+1. What is RNA sequencing (RNA-seq)?
 Is it actually RNA that is being sequenced?
 1. What is FPKM value?
 How is it defined and why is it used?
-1. If you have a total of 25M reads and 500 reads map to a specific gene of length 1.7kbp what would be the FPKM value of that gene?
+1. If you have a total of 25M reads, and 500 reads map to a specific gene of length 1.7 kbp, what would be the FPKM value of that gene?
 What if the gene were only 500 bp?

 ## Instructions and questions